-IMLS IDEA Institute on Artificial Intelligence. https://idea.infosci.utk.edu/ Following these types of institutes, it is important to open the door towards projects that have begun through these opportunities.
-This will also offer leadership opportunities for staff teaching, presenting to fellow staff, sharing curricula and beginning to think about further infrastructures that may be constructed locally to develop out of organic needs.
+IMLS IDEA Institute on Artificial Intelligence. https://idea.infosci.utk.edu/ Following these types of institutes, it is important to open the door towards both projects that have begun through these opportunities but also gestate leadership opportunities for sharing curricula and beginning to think about further infrastructures that may be constructed locally to develop out of organic needs.
 12 UNIVERSITY LIBRARY COLLABORATIONS It is important to embrace change and it is paramount to understand that as the larger library begins to retool for the paradigm shift of AI so, too, will the larger parent research institution and associated IT infrastructures.
-As this occurs, unexpected opportunities for collaboration, participation and partnership will begin to occur.
+As this occurs, unexpected opportunities for collaboration and participation and partnership will begin to occur.
 For example, there is a current trend of dissolving and downsizing the traditional libraries research and information outreach services.
-The traditional reference and subject librarian services are transforming to online and other modalities but also as a cost saving measure.
+The traditional reference and subject librarian services are transforming as both a cost saving measure, but also a less used, in person, help system to online and other modalities.
 Simultaneously, many universities are now adopting new AI Chatbot infrastructure for the students and faculty campuswide.
-This new chatbot infrastructure presents opportunities for the libraries to utilize skills in different ways.
-Subject librarians may now retrain, train the chatbot, retool and transform previous research skills and expertise towards new paradigm possibilities.
+This new chatbot infrastructure presents opportunities for the libraries to retool and utilize their skills in different ways.
+This allow the subject librarians to train the chatbot, retool and transform previous research skills and expertise towards new paradigm possibilities.

-Changing Roles: Chatbots, AI and Chatbot Administrators These unexpected AI changes should also be embraced.
-They open doorways for exploration and research.
-Previous research skills can be now retooled towards the investigation and tuning of future AI natural language processing models ranging from Open AI's GPT3 and GPT4 to Google's DeepMind Gopher and other upcoming models.
-Help is not disappearing in the 21st century but the chatbot may now need some help in understanding its human audiences.
-This help can now be accompanied by a knowledgeable guide at the side, the previous research and instruction librarian, now newly minted as Chatbot Administrator.
+These unexpected AI changes should also be embraced as they also open doorways towards exploration toward research.
+Previous research skills can be now retooled towards the investigation and fine tuning of future AI natural language processing models ranging from Open AI's GPT3 and GPT4 to Google's DeepMind Gopher and other upcoming models.
+Help is not disappearing in the 21st century but the chatbot may not need some greater help in helping its human audiences.
+This help may now be accompanied by a background guide at the side, the previous research and instruction librarian, now Chatbot Administrator.
 13 LIBRARIES AS COMPLEX DYNAMIC ADAPTIVE SYSTEMS